Skip to main content

 Malcolm Gladwell

 Malcom Gladwell is the author of seven New York Times bestsellers: THE TIPPING POINT, BLINK, OUTLIERS, WHAT THE DOG SAW, DAVID AND GOLIATH, TALKING TO STRANGERS and THE BOMBER MAFIA.
-He is also the cofounder of Pushkin Industries, an audiobook and podcast production company.
-He was born in England, grew up in rural Ontario and now lives in New York.
+He is also the cofounder of Pushkin Industries, an audiobook and podcast production company that produces "Revisionist History," among other podcasts and audiobooks.
+He was born in England, raised in Canada and lives outside New York.

 Malcolm Gladwell